 Clinical placements are graded on a Pass/Fail basis rather than numeric grade.
-Clinical Instructors (CIs) are asked to grade the Assessment of Clinical Performance (ACP) at 3 weeks/mid-placement and 6 weeks/ final.
-The final section before the signature page on the ACP evaluation form asks for the recommendation of an overall recommended Final Grade (Credit with Exceptional Performance/Credit/No Credit/Credit With Reservation or Incomplete) from the CI.
+Clinical Instructors (CIs) are asked to grade the Assessment of Clinical Performance (ACP) at 7 weeks/ final.
+The final section on the ACP evaluation form asks for the recommendation of an overall recommended Final Grade (Credit with Exceptional Performance/Credit/No Credit/Credit With Reservation or Incomplete) from the CI.
+Additionally, clinical instructors will complete a minimum of 3 PEPAAs at the expected level of performance for each of the 10 EPAs.
 The CI's recommendation and comments are used as an indicator of student performance.
 The ACCE will assign the final grade for the course.
-The ACCE will also use information from the PEPAAs submitted by the clinical instructor to determine overall placement performance but the final ACP evaluation will be the foundation for determining a grade.